 5.3 Directions

-3. In a mixing bowl, combine the dry ingredients: flour, sugar, baking soda, baking powder, spices, and salt.
+2. In one bowl mix the dry stuff: flour, sugars, baking soda, baking powder, spices, and salt.

-8. Bake in the preheated oven for 50-60 minutes or until a toothpick inserted in the center comes out clean.
+7. Bake for 50–60 minutes until a toothpick comes out clean.

-9. Allow the bread to cool in the pan for about 10 minutes before transferring it to a wire rack to cool completely.
+8. Let it cool in the pan for 10 minutes, then move to a rack to cool completely.

 5.4 Baking Tips and Tricks